Spencer Baird Nichols: Early life and education

 Grandmother's Garden: an early oil on canvas by Spencer Baird Nichols.

 Nichols' father, Hobart Nichols, was a noted wood engraver who engraved the sketches in The History of North American Birds by Baird, Brewer and Ridgway.
 He named his son Spencer Baird Nichols after Spencer Fullerton Baird, a naturalist, prolific writer, and first curator of the National Museum at the Smithsonian.
 Spencer's brother, Henry Hobart Nichols Jr., was a landscape painter.
 The brothers were both married artists and their descendants include painters.

 Nichols' childhood was spent in Washington, D.C., and although he dropped out of school at age 11 in order to concentrate on his art, he went on to study under Howard Helmick and to attend the Corcoran School of Art and Design.
 He also took classes at the Art Students' League.
 He met his wife, Helen Agnes Mather, while serving as an instructor there.

 In 1911 Nichols contracted to provide illustrations to the publishing house Frederick A. Stokes & Co.
 He also took a position designing stained glass windows and murals for Louis Comfort Tiffany Studios.
 With these steady incomes, he was able to marry Helen that year.

 After marriage, Nichols and his wife moved to an artists' colony in Bronxville, New York.
 They had four children, Spencer Mather born 1912, Hobarth born 1915, Margaret in 1921 and Helen in 1924.

 Gouache on black paper painting by Spencer Baird Nichols depicting the water garden in the Bronxville home the family had from 1915 to 1922.

 The Nichols' son Mather died in 1922 of typhoid, which led them to move to Kent, Connecticut, where they were among the founding members of another artist colony.
 According to the Kent Historical Society "The Kent Art Association was founded in 1923 by nine well established artists who knew each other when they lived in New York before moving to Kent: Rex Brasher, Elliot Clark, Floyd Clymer, F. Luis Mora, George Laurence Nelson, Spencer Nichols, Robert Nisbet, Williard Dryden Paddock and Frederick Waugh.
 Six were National Academicians."

 The 1932 fire that destroyed the Nichols' uninsured home and studio in Kent consumed all of Nichols' paintings that were there at the time, which were many due to the Depression.
 The artist colony rallied to support the Nichols family and a new cottage was constructed for them.

-Andrew Stevenson by Spencer Baird Nichols.
+Portrait of Andrew Stevenson by Nichols, c.
+1911.